 Therefore, the value of k can be calculated based on the significance level.
 The software will ask your significance level α in the Carousel when you select Baumol's Risk measure metric.

 According to A.D.
 Roy, investors are mainly concerned with avoiding the possibility of "disaster".
 Roy proposed that risk is measured in terms of the probability that the future outcome will be lower than a threshold (aspiration level) level.
 Roy's risk index is defined as follows:

-Where 'd' is the aspiration level.
-In the section of "Semi Variance" metric, we have explained how to set the aspiration level for an objective.
+Where 'd' is the aspiration level?
+In the section on the "Semi Variance" metric, we have explained how to set the aspiration level for an objective.

 Once you set the aspiration level, you will see the metric "Roy's safety first rule" available in the metrics panel.

 When you watch a movie, if you can predict the sequence of events, then you do not feel any suspense and eventually, do not enjoy the movie, right?
 How do you measure the suspense of a movie?
 You will say, the less you can predict, the more suspense you will feel.
 Right?

 That is the idea of Entropy.
 Entropy is a metric that measures how little you can predict from random variable outcomes.
 "Probability" measures how likely one uncertain state can occur.
 And Entropy measures the degree of uncertainties in a Random variable.
 In another word, it measures the level of surprise.
 A Uniform Probability Distribution has the highest entropy because every possible outcome in that distribution has an equal chance to happen so you will always be in suspense with a uniform probability distribution.
 But what about a Normal Distribution?
 Using a normal distribution, outcomes are highly predictable around the Mean, so a Normal Probability distribution has lower entropy than a uniform probability distribution.